 - 1. The reduction of greenhouse gas (GHG) emissions and carbon footprint; - 2.
 The transition to or use of renewable energy; - 3.
 The promotion of human rights

-The sub-fund aimed to identify and analyse a company's ESG credentials as an integral part of the investment decision making process through portfolio construction with the aim of reducing sustainability risk and enhancing returns.
-By considering the ESG Credentials of potential investments the Investment Adviser aimed to meet the objective of having an improved ESG score compared to the Reference Benchmark.
+The sub-fund aimed to identify and analyse a company's ESG credentials as an integral part of the investment decision making process to reduce risk and enhance returns.